The work of Rapha International was born through the vision of native Cambodian Christian leaders.

 These Cambodian leaders had the desire and the will to combat for these children, but needed the structure, programming and funding to do this work.

 Joe returned to the US and shared the issue and the vision with his daughter, Stephanie Garman Freed, and together they began to pull in experts and partners with a heart to combat child slavery.

-In 2003, Rapha International began their safe house program for children who had been rescued from slavery and sexual exploitation.
-After more than a decade of growth, Rapha International is now an international safe house program which has won the favor of the governments in the countries in which it works.
+In 2003, Rapha International began an aftercare program for children who had been rescued from slavery and sexual exploitation.
+After more than a decade of growth, Rapha International is now an international aftercare program which has won the favor of the governments in the countries in which it works.
 It is an organization which practices excellence in the standards of caring for children who have been rescued from these traumatic situations.